-Pre-workout supplements are taken to give you the edge to burn more fat, recover faster, or maximize your performance (1).
+Pre-workout supplements provide an edge to burn more fat, recover faster, and maximize gym or athletic performance (1, 2).

 1. Transparent Labs Pre-Workout

 The ingredients part of Transparent Labs pre-workout mix includes citrulline malate, beta-alanine, betaine, creatine, and taurine.
 For those who are intolerant to stimulants such as caffeine and energy drinks, this is the perfect pre-workout to take.

-This is a powder form pre-workout with serving sizes of 23 grams per scoop and was designed to increase muscle mass and enhance focus and endurance during workouts.
-There are no artificial sweeteners, no artificial coloring, no gluten, no artificial preservatives, and non-GMO.
+With serving sizes of 23 grams per scoop, this product is engineered to maximize muscle mass, focus and endurance during workouts.
+There are no artificial sweeteners, coloring, preservatives, gluten, or GMOs.
 For these reasons, it’s our #1 pick.

 2. 4 Gauge

 4 Gauge pre-workout is another exceptionally made pre-workout powdered supplement that is packed with some of the best ingredients you want for a workout.

 Blackwolf’s pre-workout is used for increased energy, power, and performance during workouts.
 The pre-workout formula contains active ingredients and no fillers or binders, which make this a potent pre-workout formula.

 Some of the main ingredients include L-leucine, L-isoleucine, L-valine, protein, and vitamins B12, B6, and C.

 4. Legion Athletics Pulse

-The Genius Brand created their pre-workout powder to be an all-natural nootropic pre-workout powder supplement.
-It is a caffeine-free nitric oxide booster that also acts a nootropic.
-It includes beta-alanine and alpha GPC.
-Caffeine has been found to cause a reduction of blood flow, which is exactly why the Genius Brand created this pre-workout powder with huperzine-a, taurine, l-tyrosine, l-citrulline malate, and beta-alanine.
+The Genius Brand created their pre-workout powder to be an all-natural caffeine-free nitric oxide booster that also acts a nootropic.
+It includes beta-alanine and alpha GPC, alongside with huperzine-a, taurine, l-tyrosine, and l-citrulline malate.

 No artificial flavors, no stimulants, raw ingredients, and complete transparency makes this brand and pre-workout formula among the best.